 The French begin their christmas festivities from the 6th December with elegantly decorated towns and cities across the country.
 In the Alsace region they decorate some christmas trees which date back as far as the fourteenth century.

-Unlike other countries where stockings and nibbles are put out, the French children polish their shoes and leave them by the fireplace in hope that ‘Pere Noel’ (Father Christmas) will fill them with sweets and presents.
+Unlike other countries where stockings and nibbles are put out, the French children polish their shoes and leave them by the fireplace.
+They wait in hope that ‘Pere Noel’ (Father Christmas) will fill them with sweets and presents.

 Christmas in NORWAY